(Countries in italics: not recognized by Switzerland)

 |United Arab Emirates (Abu Dhabi, Ajman, Dubai, Fujairah, Ras-al Khaimah, Sarjah, Umm al-Quwain)||see A)||No||V1||Yes||V

-- All third-country nationals, regardless of their visa obligation status, who wish to enter the Schengen Area through Switzerland must be in possession of a travel document that meets both of the following two requirements:
+- Third-country nationals (non EU/EFTA), regardless of their visa obligation status, wishing to enter the Schengen Area for a short-term stay (without exercising a gainful occupation) not exceeding 90 days in any 180-day period must be in possession of a recognised travel document that meets both of the following two requirements:

-- The validity of the travel document must extend at least three months after the intended date of departure from the Schengen Area; and
+- The travel document is valid for at least three months after the intended date of departure from the Schengen Area; and

-The date of issue of the travel document shall be the determining factor, notwithstanding any decision by the authorities to extend the period of validity of the travel document.
+The travel document’s date of issue is the determining factor, regardless of any decision made by the authorities to extend the period of validity.

-Please find travel documents entitling the holder to cross the external borders in Annex 2 of the Visa Guidelines:
+Please find travel documents entitling the holder to cross the external borders in the following document: